In political news, Anthony Albanese has become Australia's 31st Prime Minister.

 She started working for the NSW Government in 1999 as the Minister for Juvenile Justice and then served as Minister for Health, Minister for Education and Training, Minister for Community Services and Minister for Climate Change and the Environment.

-She is currently chief executive of the NSW Mental Health Coordinating Council.
+She is currently the CEO at NSW Mental Health Co-ordinating Council.